jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ![*Packer Cache Directory on Windows*](images/Chapter-13/packer/cache.png "Packer Cache Directory on Windows")

 When running ```packer build``` Packer will cache the the install media--the iso.
 You can set this location to a central directory as this will save time downloading the same media over and over.
 On Windows you can configure the ```PACKER_CACHE_DIR``` by setting a file location in your user account environment variables.
-In Linux and Mac you can set an environment vaariable in your user profile.
+In Linux and Mac you can set an environment variable in your user profile.

 #### When Packer Fails